-The first European Data Ethics Forum is organized by DataEthics and Dansk IT.
-It's Friday September 29th 2017 at Klub.io in Copenhagen. (bio on speakers below) Sign up here. (want to be a member of Dansk IT? - do it here before signing up for the conference)
+The first European Data Ethics Forum organized by DataEthics and Dansk IT was held Friday September 29th 2017 in Copenhagen.

 MISSION: To showcase best cases within privacy tech and data ethics and to share knowledge in the field.

 9.15 Evelyn Ruppert will speak about the rise of the privacy-conscious and rights claiming citizens.